jaka-aurora/Data-Analysis-and-Visualization-Assignments/README.md

 * [Assignment 5](assignments/assignments_05.ipynb)
 * [Assignment 6](assignments/assignments_06.ipynb)

 Implement all assignment answers directly into Jupyter Notebook documents.
 * Always run Notebook documents before updating to the repository
 * Always check that the _Output_ cells are visible also in the repository.
+* Also check that the assert tests do not give any errors.

 ### Assignment monitoring

-Remember also to update Assignment monitoring file when you update your new assignments to the repository.
+Keep a record of the assignments you complete.
+Remember to update **Assignment monitoring** file when you update your new assignments to the repository.

 * [Assignment monitoring](points.md)